🇦🇺 Australia

 6. You lodge your visa application with supporting documents.
 Submit your visa application to DHA (online via ImmiAccount).
 Include: passport, VETASSESS assessment, police clearance (if required), health examination (form 26), proof of employment, and any supporting qualifications or references.

 7. DHA assesses your application and issues a decision.
-Processing time is 2–6 months for 482 visas and 2–4 months for 186 visas, depending on case complexity and documentation completeness.
+See current processing times for the subclass 186 visa.
 You may be asked for additional information.

 8. Visa grant and travel to Australia.
 Once granted, activate your visa (if TSS 482) or simply travel (if permanent 186).
 Commence employment with your sponsor and begin your Australian career.